-What is Zero Trust (ZTS)?
+What is Zero Trust Security (ZTS)?

 Zero Trust Security (ZTS) is a framework based on the principle of “never trust, always verify.”
 It originated in the cybersecurity world, but the concept has jumped to physical security and access control as the business world has reached a convergence of physical and digital processes.